Merck/CEEDesigns.jl/readme.md

 <a><img src="docs/src/assets/front_static.png" align="right" alt="code" width="400"></a>

 ### Static experimental designs
-Here we assume that the same experimental design will be used for a population of examined entities, hence the word 'static'.
+Here we assume that the same experimental design will be used for a population of examined entities, hence the word "static".

 For each subset of experiments, we consider an estimate of the value of acquired information.
 To give an example, if a set of experiments is used to predict the value of a specific target variable, our framework can leverage a built-in integration with [MLJ.jl](https://github.com/alan-turing-institute/MLJ.jl) to estimate predictive accuracies of machine learning models fitted over subset of experimental features.